On Bidding with Securities: Risk Aversion and Positive Dependence: Positive Dependence

 \section{Positive Dependence}

 This section addresses the role of the positive dependence assumption in the ranking of families of securities.
-An example is first discussed that shows that the ranking of Proposition \ref{prop:sp-main-result} does not hold if PD-MLR is relaxed to PD-FOSD.\footnote{Interestingly, the example assumes independent private values among the buyers; it does not rely upon interdependence of values and the problems of inference that it creates, which is commonly the source of problems in models of trading.} The pairwise ranking of the three families of securities -- debt, equity, and call options -- is completely reversed in this example in comparison to the ranking according to Corollary \ref{corollary:rev-rank-sp-ex}.
-If PD-MLR is relaxed to PD-FOSD, the steepness condition must be strengthened in order to rank two families of securities.
+An example is first discussed that shows that the ranking of Proposition \ref{prop:sp-main-result} does not hold if MLR is relaxed to FOSD.\footnote{Interestingly, the example assumes independent private values among the buyers; it does not rely upon interdependence of values and the problems of inference that it creates, which is commonly the source of problems in models of trading.} The pairwise ranking of the three families of securities -- debt, equity, and call options -- is completely reversed in this example in comparison to the ranking in Corollary \ref{corollary:rev-rank-sp-ex}.
+If MLR is relaxed to FOSD, the relative steepness condition must be strengthened in order to rank two families of securities.
 This is accomplished by using the notion of \textit{strong steepness} that we define below.

 \begin{example} Consider two risk neutral buyers (i.e., $u(w) = w$) with independent private values.
 Buyer $n$'s signal $Y_n$ is uniformly distributed in the interval $[0,1]$.
 Conditioned on $Y_n = y_n$, the random variable $X_n$, denoting the value of buyer $n$, has the following conditional pdf: \beq{ex-pdf} f_{X_n|Y_n = y_n}(x_n) = \left\{ \right. \eeq